darinnstathos/azure-network-protocols/README.md

 <Strong>What are Public IP Addresses?</Strong>

 <p>We are going to be copying the Public IP Addresses of our Virtual Machines in order to get inside of them.
-Public IP addresses, in simple terms, are unique numerical identifiers assigned to devices connected to the internet.
+Public IP addresses are unique numerical identifiers assigned to devices connected to the internet.
 They allow devices to communicate with other devices and services on the internet.
 Just like a home address helps identify where you live, a public IP address helps identify and locate devices, such as computers or routers, on the internet, enabling them to send and receive data across the global network.</p>

 <h4>🔵 Process of Connecting VM:</h4>

 1. Within Azure > Select 'Virtual Machines' > Select 'VM1-Windows' > Copy the Public IP Address
-2. Those with Microsoft Windows on their physical machine, navigate to search bar on desktop and type 'Remote Desktop Connection'.
+2. Those with Microsoft Windows on their physical machine, navigate to the search bar on desktop and type 'Remote Desktop Connection'.
 Those with MacOS on their physical machine, navigate to the App Store & download 'Microsoft Remote Desktop'

 <br>